Gillingham F.C.: Stadium

 The Gills have played at Priestfield Stadium throughout their existence.
 The ground was originally purchased by the founders of the club through an issue of 1,500 £1 shares.
 Sources differ on whether the ground was named after the road on which the land stood, Priestfield Road, or whether the road was named after the ground; if the latter is the case then the origin of the ground's name is unknown.
 The ground was extensively developed prior to the 1930s, but there was then little change until the late 1990s and the arrival of Paul Scally as chairman.
 Three of the four stands were demolished and rebuilt between 1995 and 2000.
 The fourth stand, known as the Town End, was demolished to make way for a new stand, to be named the Brian Moore Stand after television sports commentator Brian Moore, who was a well-known Gills fan, but the club's financial situation has not allowed the new stand to be built.
 A temporary stand was erected in 2003 and remains in place as of 2024.
 From 2007 until 2010 the stadium was officially named KRBS Priestfield Stadium as part of a sponsorship deal with the Kent Reliance Building Society.
 In 2011 it was rebranded again, this time, to MEMS Priestfield Stadium under another such agreement.

 At its peak in the 1940s the official capacity of the stadium was listed as "between 25,000 and 30,000" but subsequent redevelopments, the removal of terraces and building of new facilities have seen this reduced to a current capacity of 11,582.
-In the 2018–19 season, the most recent to be completed in full with full crowd capacity permitted, the average attendance at home matches was 5,128.
-The ground has also hosted home fixtures of the England women's national football team.
+In the 2025–26 season, the most recent to be completed, the average attendance at home matches was 6,083.
 The club's training ground is Beechings Cross, in Grange Road, Gillingham.
 In 2012 the club was involved in a dispute with the local council, who alleged that Gillingham owed over £30,000 in unpaid bills relating to the training facility.